Blanket Creek Provincial Park near Revelstoke, BC (Park Guide)

 Camping at Blanket Creek

-Camping is the main reason people come to Blanket Creek.
+Blanket Creek Provincial Park is most well known for camping.
 With 105 well-maintained, easy-to-access campsites and a central location to a slew of outdoor activities, Blanket Creek is an ideal camping spot in the west Kootenays.

 Camping at Blanket Creek is only available from early May to late September.
 There are 98 single sites, seven double sites, and two group sites (the group sites aren’t vehicle-accessible).
 Sites are generally very private and shaded.